devJWSong/Deep_Learning/README.md

-# Deep_Learning
+# deep-learning-study
-Practice for Deep Learning with Python
+These are practical codes for Deep Learning study in Tensorflow & Keras.